EXCLUSIVE for Wholesome Subscribers!

 - Other outlets are hit or miss—and sometimes one article is a “hit” while the very next one they write is a “miss!”
 (I’m looking at you, Men’s Health.)
 Reader beware, in general.

-Sadly, you can no longer trust that something on a Whole30 Pinterest board or a recipe marked #whole30 on Instagram is actually compliant.
+Sadly, you can no longer trust that something on a Whole30 Pinterest board or a recipe marked #whole30 on Instagram is actually compatible.
 Instagrammers and Pinteresters have figured out that #whole30 draws views, so they’ve started tagging EVERYTHING #whole30… vegan brownies, turkey sandwiches, waist-slimming wraps, and booty-twerking videos.
 I’m serious—those are all things I’ve seen in the last WEEK under #whole30.

 It’s a shame, because that used to be pretty reliable, but no one owns a tag or hashtag, so there isn’t anything we can do to return #whole30 to its formerly-glorious status.
 What does this mean for you?

 - If you’re new, DON’T follow the #Whole30 on Instagram.
-Since they rolled this new “follow a hashtag” feature out two weeks ago, I’ve seen 90% non-compliant items come through my feed, with just a few actual Whole30 meals squeaking through.
+Since they rolled this new “follow a hashtag” feature out two weeks ago, I’ve seen 90% non-compatible items come through my feed, with just a few actual Whole30 meals squeaking through.
 This is simply not helpful for just about anyone.

 - Don’t RELY on #whole30 or a whole30 tag.
 Review the source, read your ingredients like you read your labels, and when in doubt, consult an official resource.